-In recent decades, the rights held by workers in respect of their family and home life has steadily grown.
+In recent decades, the rights held by workers in respect of their family and home life have steadily grown.
 This is reflected in both the increased number of situations where an employer now has a duty to observe specific minimum rights, as well as in respect of the number of rights that employees have in different workplace situations.

 Maternity and family rights employment law aims to protect female employees who are pregnant or who have recently given birth, as well as allowing parents to balance work and family life by way of maternity and paternity leave, flexible working and taking time off to care for dependents.
 These protections can sometimes create issues for employers that require careful and delicate handling.
-We regularly advise employers across England and Wales on their rights, responsibilities and obligations in respect of maternity and family rights, including issues such as:
+We regularly advise employers across England and Wales on their rights, responsibilities, and obligations in respect of maternity and family rights, including issues such as:

 Employees are entitled to maternity leave from the point at which they give birth – this is known as Ordinary Maternity Leave (OML).
 On returning to work, the employee is entitled to reinstatement to the position they held before going on leave.
 Beyond the period of OML, there is an additional period called Additional Maternity Leave (AML).
 If the employee returns to work after OML but during AML, and if it is not reasonably practicable for them to return to their previous job, they may be offered another position.

 The employee will be entitled to statutory maternity pay.
 To qualify for SMP, the employee must have been working for the employer at the time they became pregnant.

 Employees are entitled to replace the maternity leave period with SPL, and to swap Statutory Maternity Pay for Statutory Shared Parental Pay.
 Both parents can divide periods of leave between them.

 Are employees entitled to maternity and paternity leave if they adopt a child?